Jaseci-Labs/jaseci/README.md

 - type, int, float, str, list, dict, bool, are now keywords, if you used these as variable names in legacy code, must make updates.
 - the destroy built-in uses `destroy:idx:` vs `destroy(idx)` now
+- get_uuid standard library function is deprecated since we have string manipulation
+- internal representation of element now `jac:uuid:` format

 ## Version 1.2.1